UQUAL

 1. Credit Score (30%)

-Minimum 620 required; higher scores yield better rates
+Minimum 620 required; higher scores yield better rates.
+See our guide on minimum credit score requirements by loan type.

 2. Debt-to-Income Ratio (30%)